The Impossible Line Review

 Drawing a line with your finger is about as simple as it gets, but when you include disappearing obstacles, moving objects and keys to collect you get one seriously tricky puzzle game.

-With over 300 levels to tackle, you’ll have to use the radar and useful hint items to make it through each one.
+Put your Skills to the Test – with over 300 levels to tackle, you’ll have to use the radar and useful hint items to make it through each one.
 Are you up to the challenge?

 • Over 300 levels to complete, each with a different unique challenge!